AshritWajjala/New_Project/README.md

-# 🛡️ Network Security Phishing Detection
+# 🛡️ Network Security - Phishing Detection & Response

-A machine learning-powered phishing detection application that processes network-related data and classifies URLs or patterns to detect potential phishing threats.
+This project is a containerized FastAPI application designed to detect phishing websites using machine learning.
+It automates the entire process — from data ingestion and model training to prediction, visualization, and deployment on AWS using GitHub Actions.

 ---